naotoo1/Classification-Label-Security-Certainty/README.md

 This implementation investigates the determination of the classification label security by utilizing fuzzy probabilistic assignments of Fuzzy c-means.
 The ```label_security1.py``` script is used for computing the classification label security of lvq with examples for **GLVQ**, **GMLVQ** and **CELVQ** models.

 The models are first trained using a training data and tested on a test data.
 So for every prediction from the models using a test data, the code returns the classification labels and their respective security/certainty.
+For optimal results,the fuzzifier(m) which is a hyperparamter in the classification label security computation is searched optimally by the method in ``optimised_m.py```.
+The search for an optimal m is based on the transitive fact which explains that the reliability of a model is linked to the preformance of the model which inturn correlates the security of the model.

 The module is imported with the **LabelSecurity Class** ,**LabelSecurityM Class** and **LabelSecurityLM Class** which is used to the compute the classification label security by calling on the methods in these Classes.
 LabelSecurity Class is used for **non matrix LVQ**, LabelSecurityM used for **matrix LVQ** and LabelSecurityLM used for **localized matrix LVQ**